steinwurf/kodo-ns3-examples/docs/wifi_broadcast.rst

 is: :math:`CP_1 = p_2 + p_3 + p_4 + p_5`.

-.. note:: Normally the encoder (based on the ``kodo_full_vector``), would ve generated packets in a systematic way, but here we set that feature off in the ``Broadcast`` class constructor, through the encoder API ``m_encoder.set_systematic_off()``.
+.. note:: Normally the encoder (based on the ``kodo_full_vector``), would have generated packets in a systematic way, but here we set that feature off in the ``Broadcast`` class constructor, through the encoder API ``m_encoder.set_systematic_off()``.
 Also, normally the encoder starts with the same seed in every run but we have also changed